Competitive Intelligence: Commodity or Business Driver?

 Outcome: Unnecessary sacrifices.

-Because competitive data collection was limited by the cost of sending someone into a physical store, retailers took the little data they could get.
+Retailers collected only the limited data they could afford, since sending someone into a physical store was costly.
 This type of thinking doesn’t work in today’s world where prices, merchandising, availability, and promotions can change by the hour.

 Take look at the annual reports of leading brands and retailers.